Consistent Query Answering for Existential Rules with Closed Predicates: Repairs and decision problems

-In the rest of the paper, we will study \emph{BUCQ entailment}, i.e.\ the entailment of safe BUCQs, under both semantics.
-We will call this problem \emph{instance checking} in the case when the BUCQ is a fact.
+In the rest of the paper, we study entailment of safe \bucqsineq under both semantics.
+We refer to this problem as \emph{instance checking} in the case when the query is a fact.